Symmetric resonance based integrators and forest formulae: Numerical Experiments

-Following the study of the low-regularity convergence properties of our new methods we turn to testing its long-time structure preservation properties.
+In the first instance we consider the long-time structure preservation properties of our newly designed symmetric low-regularity integrators.
 For this we consider two first integrals of the cubic NLSE, the normalisation \begin{equs} I_0^{[NLSE]}[u]=\int_{\mathbb{T}}|u|^2 dx, \end{equs} and the energy \begin{equs} I_1^{[NLSE]}[u]=\int_{\mathbb{T}} |\nabla u|^2+\frac{1}{2}|u|^4 dx. \end{equs} Symmetric numerical schemes are typically unable to preserve such conservation laws exactly, however it is known for the ODE case \cite[Chapter XI]{HLW} (and also observed numerically for the PDE case, for example in \cite{CCO08}) that symmetric methods can exhibit very good approximate long-time preservation of such first integrals.
-In the following numerical experiments we test this behaviour by looking at the error in these quantities for a fixed timestep $\tau=0.05$ ($M=1024$ unless otherwise stated) over a long time interval, much larger than $\mathcal{O}(1/\tau)$.
-Firstly, in figures~\ref{fig:NLSE_error_normalisation_rough}\&\ref{fig:NLSE_error_normalisation_smooth} we observe that the normalisation appears to be preserved really well, in particular (the example is representative of a host of numerical experiments for various time steps which we performed) the preservation is much better than previous asymmetric resonance-based schemes and both \eqref{schemeNLS3} \& \eqref{schemeNLS2} are able to outperform even the symmetrised scheme introduced in \cite{AB23}.
+In the following numerical experiments we test this behaviour by looking at the error in these quantities for a fixed time step $\tau=0.02$ and highest frequency $M=1024$, over a long time interval, much larger than $\mathcal{O}(1/\tau)$.

+Firstly, in figures~\ref{fig:NLSE_error_normalisation_rough}\&\ref{fig:NLSE_error_normalisation_smooth} we observe that the normalisation appears to be preserved really well, in particular (the example is representative of a host of numerical experiments for various time steps which we performed) the preservation is much better than previous asymmetric resonance based schemes.
 We note that the Strang splitting conserves quadratic first integrals, i.e. the normalisation, to machine accuracy and thus undoubtedly outperforms our schemes on the level of normalisation preservation.